aptech/docs/docs/dlibrary.rst

         the new shared libraries follow the already active ones.
 Without the ``-a`` flag, any previously linked libraries are dumped.

     :param -d: dump flag.
 ALL shared libraries are unlinked and the functions they contain are no longer available to your programs.
-If you use :func:`dllcall` to call one of your functions after executing a :code:`dlibrary -d` your program will terminate with an error.
+If you use `dllcall` to call one of your functions after executing a :code:`dlibrary -d` your program will terminate with an error.

 Examples